oatlog/oatlog/doc/planning_report/main.typ

 e-node for all pairs.
 The engine could disable that rule and instead check if there is a path between the two e-classes.
 This is more expensive when just checking if `(LessThan x y)`, but indexing for a known `x` and unknown `y` does not add any extra cost, since it is essentially a BFS.
-Additionally, more advanced data structures could possibly speed this up further.
+Additionally, more advanced data structures could speed this up further.

 // Associative: (rewrite (F (F x y) z) (F x (F y z)))
 //